Radioactive Iodine Treatment (RAI)

 In some Canadian provinces, the cost of Thyrogen® is not covered by the provincial medical/drug programs, nor by local hospital formulary programs.
 In other provinces, the cost of Thyrogen® is covered.
 Where the costs are not covered, patients must pay for it themselves or apply to their private health insurance for full or partial coverage.

 Some provinces also have drug programs available which are related to income level needs.
-The current cost for the two injections of Thyrogen® that come within one kit, is approximately $1,600.
+For those who pay out of pocket, the current cost for the two injections of Thyrogen® that come within one kit, is approximately $1,800 or more.

 Patients should be aware that the Thyrogen® kit does not include sterile water, which is a necessary component of the injection.
 Patients should be sure to pick up sterile water at the pharmacy with their prescription of Thyrogen®.
 Pharmacies charge up to $10 for the water.